hkjeldsberg/kafka-docs/doks/schemreg.md

 Registry** is used.

 To create schemas, *producers* can register schemas with the registry and then use the schemas to serialize data.
-Similarly, *consumers* can download schemas and use it to deserialise the data.
+Similarly, *consumers* can download schemas and use it to deserialize the data.

+## Creating an Avro schema
-A sample Avro schema using `JSON`:
+A sample Avro schema is represented in `JSON`:

 ```json
 {